- Understanding a sample application.

 Creating an App Engine service account

-Navigate to the Google Cloud Platform Console credentials page.
+In the Google Cloud Platform Console, go to the Credentials page.

 Click Create credentials > Service account key.

 In the Service account dropdown, select New service account.

 In the Role dropdown, select the following roles:

 - App Engine > App Engine Admin

 Click the Create button.
 A copy of the JSON file downloads to your computer.